amrks7800/amrks7800/README.md

 # 💫 About Me:
-I'm currently working as a freelancer
+I'm currently working as a Frontend software engineer at kiro travel

 ## 🌐 Socials: